guillaumebogard/guillaumebogard/README.md

 </p>

 <p>
-I have diversified my interests intensively and quickly within my first years of study and thus accumulated a lot of knowledge on diverse languages and technologies.
+I have diversified my interests intensively and quickly within my first years of study and thus accumulated knowledge in programming languages and technologies.
 </p>

 <p>